-- In drift chambers charged particles are identified through ionisation in the gas.
-For the readout of a Time Projection Chamber (TPC) the finest granu- - larity is offered by pixel readouts.
-In particular, a GridPix is a CMOS pixel readout chip with an integrated amplification grid added by MEMS postpro- - cessing techniques [1, 2].
-As a result, single ionisation electrons can be detected with great precision, allowing an estimate of the number of clusters for an energy - 8 loss (dE/dx) measurement for particle identification. - The original GridPix using the Timepix chip [3] has recently been succeeded by the GridPix based on the Timepix3 chip [4].
-This newer chip offers superior timing, faster readout speed and the possibility to apply time walk corrections. - The first results of a single chip detector have been analysed and published in [5].
+- In drift chambers charged particles are identified through ionisation in the - gas.
+For the readout of a Time Projection Chamber (TPC) the finest granularity is offered by pixel readouts.
+In particular, a GridPix is a CMOS pixel - 4 larity is offered by pixel readouts.
+In particular, a Gridrix is a Civios pixel - readout chip with an integrated amplification grid added by MEMS postpro- - 6 cessing techniques [1, 2].
+As a result, single ionisation electrons can be detected - with great precision, allowing an excellent track position measurement and an estimate of the number of clusters for an energy loss (dE/dx) measurement for particle identification.